 The next spring, my wife wanted to clean it up with new plants and, of course, a new fountain, back to the nursery we went to.
 We found several plants she liked but not a fountain.
 That same week we went to the Portland Japanese Gardens and saw several basic fountains made out of bamboo.
 Being a maker of things, I figured this would be a perfect project to build.
 A bamboo fountain inspired by the ones we saw at the Japanese Garden.

 A few years back, we planted a small bamboo grove at the back of our lot to provide a privacy screen from the neighbor’s house.
 Armed with pruners, I headed to the backyard, looking for the straightest and biggest diameter bamboo stalks I could find.
 I cut two stalks and went to work.
 To determine the height of the fountain, I wedged one of the stocks in the pot with some rocks, stepped back, and eyed what I thought was a good height.
 I cut three pieces, two of them the same length that would reach the bottom of the pot to the maximum height I wanted the fountain to be.
 The third piece I cut so it would be from the top of the fountain to just under the water line.

 The third piece would carry the water tube.
-I have a few really long drill bits, probably about 18 inches long.
+I have a few really long drill bits in my workshop, probably about 18 inches long.
 I used the one that is the same diameter as the tubing to drill lengthwise down the bamboo to hollow it out.
 The bamboo is hollow except at the nodes, so all I had to do was drill through the nodes.
 Fishing the tube up the stalk was the most difficult part of the whole build as it kept getting hung up on the edge of the nodes that remained from the drilling.
-If I build another one I will probably buy a larger diameter drill bit to give me a bit more working room.
+If I build another one, I will probably buy a larger diameter drill bit to give me a bit more working room.